4L Trophy: Financing the project

 Financing the project is a hard part of the 4L Trophy for students.
 Almost every team rely on private funds to finance their project.
 The cost of participating in the rally is estimated to be between €5500 and €10000.
 The main expenses are enrollment, which costs €3300, and buying and preparing the car, which costs between €1500 and €4000.

 The main way to raise funds is by sponsoring.
 The idea is that a company or individual can “buy” one part of the car and put its logo on it.
 The company can hope to get a positive return on this, because 4L Trophy is quite popular in France and well covered by media.
 In exchange, the company will give money or advantages.
 It is often the case between technicians and team.
 Technicians agree to prepare the car and get a space in the car in exchange.

 Teams also get money from the now famous “operation stylo”.
 The idea is to buy a pen with 4L Trophy stickers for €0.25 each and then to sell it back on a marketplace or commercial center.
 This appears to be an efficient way to raise funds.

 Organisation

 Route

 Teams leave from Paris and Bordeaux in the direction of Algeciras to sail to Morocco.
 Thus all participants will have to drive through France and Spain.

 Fez is the first stage where the participants will have to cross the mountains, dunes and wadis during nearly 1500 km of trails in the Moroccan Desert.

-The arrival will be in Marrakech where a closing ceremony will take place.
+The arrival will be in Marrakesh where a closing ceremony will take place.